Agent Editor

 - MCP tool: Select a consumed MCP service in the tool configuration.

-In the Agent editor, tools can be temporarily disabled and re-enabled by using the Active checkbox.
+In Agent Editor, you can temporarily disable and re-enable tools using the Active checkbox.
 This is useful while iterating and testing the agent behavior with different tool combinations or descriptions.
-Only enabled tools will be usable by the agent at runtime when called in the app.
+Only enabled tools are usable by the agent at runtime when called in the app.

 Configure tool choice to control how the agent behaves with regard to tool calling.